jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

     ![2](../../../static/img/stock/stock-adjustment-take/2.png)

-3. Click on **Apply and Preview**
+3. Click on **Apply and Preview**.

     ![3](../../../static/img/stock/stock-adjustment-take/3.png)

-4. **Print out this stock physical worksheet -stock take sheet** for stock keeper to manually fill in the actual stock physical quantity at warehouse, so stock keeper just have to **fill in the actual quantity into the physical qty column.**
+4. **Print out this stock physical worksheet -stock take sheet** for stock keeper to manually fill in the actual stock physical quantity at warehouse, so stock keeper just have to **fill in the actual quantity into the physical qty column**.

 5. After complete update the stock take report, click on **Stock > Stock Adjustment > Drag Out Book Qty and Physical Qty.**